BA (Hons) Mission and Ministry

 Find out more about this course on one of our virtual open days:

 As a practitioner, I feel that this programme has equipped me with the right skills to have a meeting with my leadership team and it has given me insightful thoughts, which I will put to use in my practice.

 The course is transforming my thinking – and as a result my practice.

 Teaching around the theological background to what we do was really helpful, and brought about a lot of points to consider.
 I am at the beginning of a journey, and that has been the major impact: realising there is a lot to learn and consider.

 If you are ready to apply, you can download the application documents below.
 These should be returned to email@example.com or to:

-Please state in your application form whether you wish to specialise in youth, children or family ministry.
+Please state in your application form whether you wish to specialise in youth, children, family or third-age ministry.